ZhijianWang99/project2024_CIS5730/Phase1_writeup.md

 Task 1.4: The displayFund method (lines 100-110) in the UserInterface class has been modified to achieve the required task

+Adding more tests to increase the userInterface code coverage (Zhijian)

 Additional Tasks:
+Task 1.8 (Zhijian)
+Add while loop to prevent the input problem write the required test using input stream and output stream to make sure everything is correct.

 Task 1.9 (Steven)
 Changes to DataManager: throw IllegalStateException in try-catch block in attemptLogin method Changes to UserInterface: Introduced try-catch block for exception thrown in attemptLogin from DataManager object.
 Testing for implementation in DataManager can be found in DataManager_attemptLogin_Test.java file.
 - Method: testCommunicationError()
 Testing for implementation in UserInterface can be found in UserInterfaceTest.java file.
+- Adding more tests and mocking the code when login problem happens because of the internet problem (Zhijian)

 Task 1.10 (Steven)